 Coface Country Risk Rating: A3 — The political and economic situation is good.
 A basically stable and efficient business environment nonetheless leaves room for improvement.
 Corporate default probability is low on average.
 Exposure to trade demands and no recognition as a sovereign from mainland China and the United States, Taiwan is experiencing a growing isolation.
 Only 16 countries globally have full diplomatic relations with Taiwan, nine of which are in Latin America.

 Credendo Political Risk Rating: 1 ” Lowest risk

 Credendo Commercial Risk Rating: B ” Medium risk

 Taiwan has a dynamic capitalist economy with gradually decreasing government involvement in investment and foreign trade.
 In keeping with this trend, some large, state-owned banks and industrial firms have been privatized.
 On the negative side, the island has not kept up with infrastructure development in comparison with other developed Asian economies.

-Economic Freedom: According to the 2020 Index of Economic Freedom, prepared by The Heritage Foundation, Taiwan’s economic freedom score is 77.1, making its economy the 11th freest in the 2020 Index.
-Taiwan is ranked 5th out of 25 economies in the Asia”Pacific region, and its overall score is significantly higher than the world average.
+Economic Freedom: According to the 2022 Index of Economic Freedom, Taiwan’s economic freedom score is 80.1, making its economy the 6th freest in the 2022 Index.

 Tariffs: Tariffs are very low, and the government continues to improve the trade regime.